This article is part of a larger series on Sales Management.

 Sales rep: I totally understand.
 Making big operational changes can seem scary at times.
-I see many businesses that feel comfortable with the way they’ve been doing things because they feel it’s working.
-If I can ask you, are you aware of some of the changes [mention competitor or similar type of business] has made recently?
+I see many businesses that feel comfortable with how they’ve been doing things because they feel it’s working.
+If I may ask, are you aware of some of the changes [mention competitor or similar type of business] has made recently?

-Sales rep: They had the same fear of change but were able to [statistics about the value it provided them] and found that the transition was much easier than anticipated.
+Sales rep: They had the same reluctance to change, but were able to [statistics about the value it provided them] and found that the transition was much easier than anticipated.

 Be sure to focus on how you or a service rep will be with them during every step of the process during a substantial change.
-The conversation could also continue where you show them that change doesn’t have to be a negative thing, that their industry is constantly evolving, and that they need to evolve to keep up with their competitors.
+The conversation could also continue where you show them that change doesn’t have to be a negative thing.
+You can point out how their industry is constantly evolving and that they need to evolve to keep up with their competitors.

 3. Prefers a More Recognizable Brand

 A qualified lead interested in shopping for a solution you sell may object to buying because they are not familiar with your business.
-This is common in brokerage and agency-style industries (such as insurance) involved in third-party sales and for startup and young businesses.
-It can also occur in distribution-style sales where a distributor is introducing a new product line into a territory.
+This is common in brokerage and agency-style industries (such as insurance) involved in third-party sales and for startups and young businesses.
+It can also occur in distribution-style sales, where a distributor introduces a new product line into a territory.

 A few statements alluding to this objection include:

-- “I’ll be honest, I’m not very familiar with you guys and don’t have enough information to go by.”
+- “I’ll be honest, I’m not very familiar with your company and don’t have enough information to go by.”

 - “I’d prefer a more well-known brand I’ve heard of before.”

-- “I prefer to work with only a few, selective providers.”
+- “I prefer to work with only a few, selected providers.”